scala/docs.scala-lang/sips/sip-tutorial.md

 ## Testing changes ##

 Testing changes requires installing [Jekyll](http://jekyllrb.com/docs/installation/).
+Since this site is hosted on github pages, make sure you have [whatever version of Jekyll that github is running](https://help.github.com/articles/using-jekyll-with-pages#troubleshooting).
+As of the writing of this README, that is version >= 1.0.x.

 Use the `jekyll server` command to start up a local server.
 You can then view your changes at [http://localhost:4000/sips](http://localhost:4000/sips).